ShabalalaWATP/ukraine-conflict-tracker/README.md

 # Ukraine Conflict Tracker

-A real-time web application that monitors and visualises potential conflict areas in Ukraine by tracking fire detections from NASA FIRMS satellite data and correlating them with explosion reports from news sources.
+A real time web application that monitors and visualises potential conflict areas in Ukraine by tracking fire detections from NASA FIRMS satellite data and correlating them with explosion reports from news sources.
 This is my first project deployed to Azure Cloud Services.

 ## 🚀 Live Azure Deployment